-The multidisciplinary team comprises all of the healthcare professionals directly involved in the diagnostic process and treatment of liver cancer, namely hepatologists, radiologists (including specialists in interventional radiology), nuclear medicine specialists, hepatobiliary surgeons, pathologists, oncologists and nursing staff.
+The multidisciplinary team is composed of all the professionals directly involved in the diagnosis and treatment of this tumor: hepatologists, radiologists (including interventional radiology specialists), nuclear medicine specialists, hepatobiliary surgeons, pathologists, medical oncologists, and radiation oncologists, as well as nursing staff and social workers involved in the care process.

 Laparoscopic prostatectomy